 Contact Info & Logo: The customer should know exactly who sent them the flyer.

-Social Media Connection: Nowadays everyone and there mom is on social media so invite them to connect with your business.
+Social Media Connection: Nowadays everyone and their mom is on social media so invite them to connect with your business.

 Engaging Visuals: Whether it’s beautiful photography or a clean layout, the right visual can suck the reader into your flyer.